mshuaic/Blockchain_med/README.md

 The docker file has already been configured with Multichain 1.0.4.

 #### Step 2
+Go to the downloaded Git repo folder, run scripts:

 Automatically create nodes and run multichain and it will run multichain-explorer on the first node.